 The Northwest Film Center welcomes all visitors to participate in our exhibition programs and experience our classes and workshops.
 The Museum offers a variety of services to ensure that every visitor has an equal opportunity to engage with the art on view.

-The Whitsell Auditorium can be accessed through the Portland Art Museum’s Sculpture Court via the Hoffman Entrance, the admission desk will be in front of you to your left.
+The Whitsell Auditorium can be accessed through the Portland Art Museum’s Sculpture Court via the accessible ramp at the Hoffman Entrance, the admission desk will be in front of you to your left.

 Throughout the Portland Art Museum, where the Whitsell Auditorium is located, Security Officers, Guest Services Associates, NWFC Staff and Volunteers are available to answer any questions you may have about your visit.